badlydrawnrob/data-playground/README.md

 > Sqlite is very permissive.
 > It isn't at all Type safe!

-You can, however, enable [strict mode](https://sqlite.org/src/wiki?name=StrictMode) or [strict tables](https://www.sqlite.org/stricttables.html).
+You can, however, enable [strict tables](https://www.sqlite.org/stricttables.html) (or [strict mode](https://sqlite.org/src/wiki?name=StrictMode)).
 Be careful with bugs when dealing with SQLite, as it's not as strict as Postgres.
 For example, if you write improper SQL such as:

 ```sql
 -- Creates `null` column name (missing name)